 One-on-one advising: at least twice during the semester — and several more times, if you choose — you will have one-on-one meetings with your mentor to talk about your experience at Berkeley, the courses you would like to take, how to plan a coherent path through the major, and any other academic questions you might have.

-Special events: during the weeks in which your small group does not meet, Berkeley Connect will schedule various events, including informal lectures by professors (like “Professors in Dialogue”; “The Book that Made Me a Professor”; and many more); a career panel, in which alumni from the major talk about the different careers they have built; a panel on graduate admissions; and others.
+Special events: during the weeks in which your small group does not meet, Berkeley Connect will schedule various events, such as informal talks by professors, and a career panel in which alumni from the major talk about the different careers they pursued.

 Field trips: once or twice during the semester, you will have the opportunity to visit campus resources, often for a guided tour.
-These might include the Berkeley Art Museum, the Bancroft Library, the Lawrence Berkeley National Laboratory, and others.
+These might include the Berkeley Art Museum, the Bancroft Library, or the Lawrence Berkeley National Laboratory.

 When you join Berkeley Connect, you will be assigned to a mentor, an advanced graduate student (or recent PhD recipient) with extensive experience working with Berkeley students.
 Your mentor meets with you one-on-one to talk about your experience in the major, course selection, and any other academic concerns or questions you might have, and facilitates discussion at your small-group meetings.

 Yes!
 Many students use Berkeley Connect as a way to explore several different academic disciplines.
 You can take Berkeley Connect through different departments in different semesters; you can also take Berkeley Connect in two (but not more than two) different departments in the same semester.